awsdocs/amazon-workdocs-user-guide/doc_source/drive_use.md

 # Using Amazon WorkDocs Drive<a name="drive_use"></a>

-The topics in this section explain how to complete the various folder and file tasks that Amazon WorkDocs Drive provides\.
+The topics in this section explain how to use Amazon WorkDocs Drive to manage files and folders on your computer desktop\.
+Actions include creating, copying, renaming, moving, and deleting files and folders\.

 **Topics**
 + [Understanding the Amazon WorkDocs Drive file icons](drive_icons.md)